-Having a freelancing niche is important for establishing yourself as an authority in a certain topic, field, or skill.
+Having a freelancing niche is essential for establishing yourself as an authority in a specific topic, field, or skill.
 When a client needs something specific done — like a logo — then he would naturally trust someone who has done dozens of logos in the past.

 This being said, having a niche is not a requirement for freelancing, nor is it a guarantee of being successful at freelancing.

 Probably the most important and overlooked aspect of freelancing is marketing.
 As a freelancer, you have to establish a presence online to acquire clients.

 Building a website

 If you don’t have a website or a blog, then there is no way for anyone to know that your service exists.
 A business website is essential to your success as a freelancer.

 Building a website does involve money, but it is the least investment that you can give to your freelancing business.
 You’d be surprised how it will pay you back a hundredfold.

 Apart from a website, social media is another place where you can brand yourself.
 Twitter, Facebook, and Instagram are great for sharing vacation photos, but it’s also a way to showcase your work and your skills.

 Having a separate social media account dedicated solely to freelancing is recommended, so as not to mix personal updates with business ones.

 Just because you work online, doesn’t mean that you can’t promote yourself offline.